zbram101/capstone/README.md

 ## Project Overview

-This project builds a DNA sequence classification pipeline using public sequence datasets, with a focus on end-to-end workflow quality: cleaning, feature engineering, exploratory analysis, and baseline modeling.
+This project currently builds a DNA sequence classification pipeline using public sequence datasets, with a focus on end-to-end workflow quality: cleaning, feature engineering, exploratory analysis, and baseline modeling.

 ## Research Question